Indiana University-Bloomington logo

 University Graduate School

-Works in partnership with the Graduate and Professional Student Organization (GPSG) to support graduate students through outreach, enrollment, retention, and community-building initiatives.
+Supports graduate and professional students, partnering with the Graduate and Professional Student Organization to enhance outreach, enrollment, retention, and community building efforts.

 Leadership